Sue9104/web-manual/interface/root.md

 ## User Management

-Root can do nothing but manage users.
+Administrator can do nothing but manage users.
 If you want translation-related operations, please register a general user.

 ![](/assets/interface.root.png)